lini1071/spark-sbin-windows/README.md

 Maybe you need to add(or modify) the environment file "spark-env.cmd" on conf folder and environment-loading file "load-spark-env.cmd" on bin folder.

-Currently rsync-binding operation is not supported.
+Currently rsync-binded operation is not supported.